CloserToTheCenter/GleamReference/gleam/order.md

 # I want to Compare...

 - an "ordering" is one of `order.Lt, order.Eq, order.Gt`
-- "comparisons" turn two objects into an "ordering"
+- a "compare method" turn two objects into an "ordering"

 ## Two objects